It’s critical to supplement with DHA, a key omega-3 fat, to build and preserve brain health and function for babies, children, and adults.

-DHA can decrease blood pressure, so taking DHA along with medications for high blood pressure could cause your blood pressure to go too low.
-(62)
+DHA can decrease blood pressure, so taking DHA along with medications for high blood pressure can cause blood pressure to drop too low.

-But it seems that EPA is largely responsible for the blood thinning effects of fish oil and that taking DHA alone does not have the same effect.
-(63)
+It seems that EPA is largely responsible for the blood-thinning effects of fish oil and that taking DHA alone does not have the same effect.

 If you are planning to take DHA during pregnancy or give it to your kids, I recommend the DHA/EPA Omega-3 Institute as a source of information.

 They have an excellent “frequently asked questions” page that covers many aspects of DHA supplementation, including dosages for children.